SCHOOLS FOR CLIMATE ACTION

 • Support H.Res 975 Support Youth Mental Health amid the Climate Crisis

-Read about H.Res 975's origin story in this Teen Vogue Article
+Read about the origin story of this resolution in Teen Vogue

 EcoAmerica 2021 Report on Climate and Mental Health